dk307/HSPI_HomeKitControllerLite/README.md

 * Pair and unpair IP based homekit devices
 * Supports setting values in homekit devices via homeseer devices.
 * Listens to the events in the homekit devices and updates the corresponding homeseer devices & features.
-* Select which characteristics show up as feature devices.
+* Select which characteristics show up as feature in homeseer evices.

 ## Tested With
 * Ecobee Thermostat